hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 1) Perhaps special package could be made if they are converting to annual member subscription after they hit certain subscriptions.
 2) More offers should be done during the weekend, espicially on the peak hours (4pm-8pm).
 3) Do more promotion during the the spring and summer season.
-4) Create more outdoor ads such as banner or yang berdiri tu to be displayed around the high traffic stations.
+4) Create more outdoor ads such to be displayed at the high traffic stations.
 Other option would be creating more digital marketing to be blasted on the social media.
-Make sure to highlight the offer and comparing the normal to the subscription price.
+Make sure to highlight the offer and compare the normal price to the subscription price.

 ## Improving the Analysis

-To improve this analysis I would be using the median instead of the average, while including the outliers.
+To improve this analysis I would be using the median instead of the average, which includes the outliers.
 Perhaps can try to use any statistical test to deal with the data to get more accurate results.
-Tracking the route of the users would definitely give more insights especially to see the difference between casual riders and members.
+Also, tracking the route of the users would definitely give more insights especially to see the difference between casual riders and members.